notalex/automux/README.md

 `automux test` will use the current directory.

+#### Note

+* Since the opts are derived from the blueprint, the blueprint name needs to precede the opts as seen in the above commands.
-* Note: The option needs to be surounded by quotes.
+* The option needs to be surounded by quotes.
 It makes Automux's job easier.

 ## Custom defined window indexes